FAIRChemistry/EnzymePynetics/specifications/EnzymeKinetics.md

   - Type: Species
   - Description: Reactants of the reaction.
   - Multiple: True
-- enzyme_conc
-  - Type: float
-  - Description: Enzyme concentration in the reaction.
 - temperature
   - Type: float
   - Description: Temperature of the reaction.